 5.21.3.2 NF Set and NF Service Set

 Equivalent Control Plane NFs may be grouped into NF Sets, e.g. several SMF instances are grouped into an SMF Set.
 NFs within a NF Set are interchangeable because they share the same context data, and may be deployed in different locations, e.g. different data centers.
+The NF Set is identified by the NF Set ID.

 A Control Plane NF is composed of one or multiple NF Services.
 Within a NF a NF service may have multiple instances.
 These multiple NF Service instances can be grouped into NF Service Set if they are interchangeable with each other because they share the same context data.
+The NF Service Set is identified by the NF Service Set ID.
+The NF Service Set ID is unique per NF Set.

 NOTE: The actual mapping of instances to a given Set is up to deployment.